s175573/DeepCAT/README.md

   unzip DeepCAT_CHKP.zip
 ```

- 3. Running of the DeepCAT requires python3, biopython, tensorflow and matplotlib packages to be installed.
+ 3. Running the DeepCAT requires python3, biopython, tensorflow and matplotlib packages to be installed.
 If they are not installed on your machine, please run the command:

 ```
   pip install python3 biopython tensorflow matplotlib